Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

 To make it visually interesting there will be a clickable timeline on the work history page.

 ### Structure
 Being a simplistic site in terms of content, the lay-out will be matching that simplicity.
 There will be a seperate menu item for each feature.
 At the bottom there will be an area with links to LinkedIn and Github and an option for downloading my CV.
+At the home page there will be a testimonials section.

 ### Skeleton
 - [Home](https://github.com/ElkeJohannes/online-resume/blob/master/assets/wireframes/Home.png)